DynamicGenetics/COVID-19-Community-Response/backend/datasets/data/README.md

 ## Folder Structure

 ### Static
-Static files are those that will not be reguarly updated as part of the dashboard.
+Static files are those that will not be regularly updated as part of the dashboard.
 They are generated once, and then are ready for use.

 ### Live
-Live files are updated reguarly by either scrapers, or regular API calls.
+Live files are updated regularly by either scrapers, or regular API calls.

 #### Raw and Cleaned in Static and Live